-- describe resonance and where and how it appears in instruments. - describe sympathetic vibration and how it relates to instruments. - use what they have learned to determine how instruments they have not studied in class work.
+- describe natural frequency as well as where and how it appears in instruments. - describe resonance as well as where and how it appears in instruments. - describe sympathetic vibration and how it relates to instruments. - use what they have learned to determine how instruments they have not studied in class work.